maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 We can define the expected behaviour of our system under normal conditions and then hypothesise that this will still be true during real-world events.
 For example, _"We expect 99% availability while processing 200 orders per second while 30% of nodes are unavailable."_

-We run an experiment to either prove the theory or learn something new and have a rollback plan in place and revert once something has been learnt.
+We can then run an experiment to either prove the theory or learn something new.

 This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
 Engineers get a sense of the chaos already in the system, become familiar with the observability tools, and are engaged and focused on resilience.